IkigaiLabsETH/ikigAI/README.md

 Examples of what you might ask:

-- Create a 4 day travel itinerary for Paris.
+- Create a 4-day travel itinerary for Paris.
-- Create an image of someone in their production studio creating beats, futuristic, dim lighting, bronx new york
+- Create an image of someone in their production studio creating beats, futuristic, dim lighting, new york
-- Create a track that sounds like it might come from kanye west, hip-hop, soul samples, heavy drums, innovative melodies, experimental sounds, unusual effects, automation, modulating filters, distortion effects
+- Create a track that sounds like it might come from Kanye West, hip-hop, soul samples, heavy drums, innovative melodies, experimental sounds, unusual effects, automation, modulating filters, distortion effects
-- Create a video of clown fish swimming in a coral reef, beautiful, 8k, perfect, award winning, national geographic
+- Create a video of clownfish swimming in a coral reef, beautiful, 8k, perfect, award-winning, national geographic

 ## Wen 🔥 Features (soon)

 - Prompt library
-- Organize chats into folders (with colours)
+- Organize chats into folders (with colors)
 - Filter chats and folders
 - Token count and pricing
 - YouTube, Midjourney, WhatsApp integration